-Growing up (or even just a few short years ago) I never, ever would have imagined writing a post about how I became a minimalist.
+Growing up (or even just a few short years ago) I never would have imagined writing a post about how I became a minimalist.

 If you’re not familiar with the term, a minimalist is, simply defined, someone who decides to be intentional about what things (possessions, people, ideas) they include in their life.
-Practically, this means minimalists generally own few things and strive to live smaller, simpler lives (less things = more joy!)
+Practically, this means minimalists generally own few things and strive to live smaller, simpler lives (fewer things = more joy!).

 I’ll be sharing how I practice minimalism and details about how it has changed my life later in this post, but first let’s start at the beginning with a snapshot of what my life used to look like.

 I have always, always had a lot of stuff.
 I wasn’t raised to be particularly materialistic, but I grew up in middle-class America and I think it was hard not to be in that environment.
 (I was a Girl Scout and we actually went camping inside the local shopping mall!
 We sang Kumbaya in the food court and then went shopping all night.)